NiladriHazra/Ginie_Public/Readme.md

 ## Overview
 Ginie helps users discover movies and TV shows with AI-powered recommendations and a sleek interface built with Expo and React Native.

+### Powered by locally trained and fine tuned Ginie AI model running on latest Llama 3.5

 📱 **Demo Video**: [Watch on X/Twitter](https://x.com/pixelNiladri/status/1911432555611512977)

 ## ScreenShot